 Kristy’s illustrations have been recognized by American Illustration and Communication Arts.
 In 2025 she became the first visual artist to receive a William H. Helfand Fellowship at the Grolier Club Library.
-She is an Assistant Professor at Queens College, CUNY.
+She has taught at the Minneapolis College of Art and Design, Pratt Institute, and the School of Visual Arts, and is currently Assistant Professor of Illustration at Queens College, CUNY.

 kc@kristycaldwell.com